jasonzhang2022/algorithm/src/main/java/jason/algorithm/recursion/readme.md

 	}

 ## data  keep.
-The context usually is the function parameters of recursive function call so that we have enought information to process current node.
+The context usually is the function parameters of recursive function call so that we have enough information to process current node.
 The recursive function recursiveSub has four parameters(phoneNumber, index, consumer, result).
 The references for phoneNumber, consumer, and result don't change.
 Iterative function doesn't need passing these parameters around.
 These parameters are available in context of iterative function.

 We need to at least to capture the **index** parameter